The Charlotte Ski and Snowboard Club’s racing team is open to all club members, skiers and snowboarders, regardless of age or racing ability.

-Whether you are new to skiing or snowboarding or you are an Olympic-caliber racer, the racing team wants you.
+Whether you are new to ski racing or snowboarding racing or you are an Olympic-caliber racer, the racing team wants you.

 Charlotte’s racing roster spans generations.
 And while the roster is mainly comprised of average skiers looking to make the local mountains a little more exciting, the roster also includes several former collegiate ski racers and ski instructors and a growing number of snowboarders too.